BALEHOK/learn/docs/index.md

 If you open URL `http://localhost:5000/api/values` in browser you will see the application output.

-## Entity Framework and Postgresql
+## Entity Framework and PostgreSQL